mostafa-zt/dating/README.md

-Recipe Mini Project with Angular
+Dating App Mini Project with .NET Core and Angular

 Technologies and frameworks: